actionslaw/tumblr-post-action/README.md

 ## Development

-After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your action.
+After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps.

 > [!NOTE]
 >